 The Chemistry Club is open to students who have interest in chemical sciences and chemistry related fields.
 The club is affiliated with the Northeast Wisconsin Local Section of the American Chemical Society (ACS) and is an official two-year campus ACS student chapter.
 They are active in campus activities, take field trips and are chemistry tutors on campus.
 Advisor: Brian Rukamp, 920-832-2652.

 Formerly known as Campus Crusade for Christ, Cru is an interdenominational Christian student organization that desires to give all students the opportunity to find community and experience a relationship with Jesus.
-Cru meets every Wednesday at noon in #1229 for a weekly CruLive, and we also meet weekly for men’s and women’s Bible studies.
+Cru meets every Wednesday at noon in #1338 for a weekly CruLive, and we also meet weekly for men’s and women’s Bible studies.
 There are many social events and service opportunities.
 All students are welcome.
+Learn more by visiting our Cru webpage.
 Advisor: Michael McFall.

 Cyclone Dance Team